daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 <!-- ![image](https://user-images.githubusercontent.com/55779400/219014428-c3317c54-8adc-4b25-aa2e-6c4ac2fc850b.png) -->

 ### Task 6: Write Github_Montly_Report table:
-- The goal of this task is to create a table with summary monthly github activities.
+- The goal of this task is to create a table with a summary of monthly GitHub activities.
 - I use CTEs so there is no need to create more tables.

 #### First I need to combile all the data of that month in github_daily_events table.